-Challenge Pose is a blog by Kathryn Budig and who also teaches yoga online.
-She is a jet-setter author and magazine contributor, and writer.
+Challenge Pose is a blog by Kathryn Budig, who also teaches yoga online.
+She is a jet-setter author, magazine contributor, and writer.

 Mom Blog Society is actually a compilation of blogs from different people around the world.
 This is itself is a great way to build traffic as evidenced by its success.
 They offer articles on a variety of topics like Disney products, beauty and style, DIY projects, living, and travel, food and drinks, parenting, and health.

-Cool Mom Picks is a blog by 2 women, Liz Gumbinner and Kristen Chase, and it’s mostly about blogging tips on shopping and often feature guest bloggers.
+Cool Mom Picks is a blog by 2 women, Liz Gumbinner and Kristen Chase, and it’s mostly about blogging tips on shopping and often features guest bloggers.

 Family Focus Blog by Scarlet Paolicchi is mostly about parenting and all that it involves such as cooking, gifting, special holidays, and taking care of mom and dad.
 She allows affiliate links and accepts donations, sponsorships, and advertisers.